Children and Rheumatic Heart Disease: Early Detection and Intervention

 1. Understanding Rheumatic Heart Disease in Children

 RHD in children often stems from untreated streptococcal infections, such as strep throat.
-When these infections aren’t properly treated, the body’s immune system can mistakenly attack the heart valves, leading to inflammation and damage over time.
+When these infections aren’t properly treated, the body’s immune system can mistakenly attack the heart valves, leading to inflammation and long-term damage.
+Prompt treatment of strep throat is essential to prevent RHD from developing.

 - Recurrent episodes of sore throat or tonsillitis